ToruNiina/Coffee-mill/README.md

 ## For Developpers

-see `includes` directory.
+see the `includes` directory.
 For example, when you want to read and/or write a dcd file, you can use `DCDData`, `DCDReader` and `DCDWriter` in this way.

 ```cpp
 #include "mill/includes/data/DCDData.hpp"